 How You Can Help:

-• Donate household/personal items for Dawn’s Place collections.
+• Donate household/personal items for Dawn’s Place collections in January.

 Bridge Academy is a faith-based nonprofit organization that equips youth and families with the tools necessary for academic achievement, life skills, creative expression, spiritual growth, and leadership.
 Through music, games, art, and snacks, the homework club offers a safe space for kids to spend time on schoolwork and other fun activities